metaDAOproject/futarchy-indexer/README.md

 ## `migrate` script

 Migrate db to match definition in `packages/database/lib/schema.ts`.
 Assumes you have set the `FUTARCHY_PG_URL` env var.
-Also updates the regenerates the graphql client (TODO).
+Also regenerates the graphql client (TODO).

 ## `sql` script